annargrs/annargrs.github.io/_pages/outreach.md

 ## Cross-disciplinary lectures

+* **Large Language Models and Factuality** (2026): guest lecture in the Data Governance course (Social Data Science program at the University of Copenhagen)
 * **NLP with Python @ ESSLLI 2019**: an introductory NLP course aimed primarily at linguists rather than computer scientists ([URL](https://sites.google.com/view/esslli2019-nlp/home), [reflections on the course](https://hackingsemantics.xyz/2019/nlp4linguists/)